WWE Rumors: Former Champion Has A Year Added Onto Contract Due To Time Missed

 There is absolutely nothing saying that Jeff Hardy is looking to leave WWE and go to All Elite Wrestling or Ring of Honor or anywhere.
 Many fans have talked about that online and numerous wrestling websites have speculated on that happening, but he’s under contract and can’t really go anywhere.

-Even though the contracts of the Hardy Boyz are set to expire in March of next year, Matt could very well go elsewhere but not Jeff.
+Even though the contracts of the Hardy Boyz are set to expire in March of next year, Matt could very well go elsewhere, but not Jeff.

 Fightful, by way of Cageside Seats, is reporting that WWE has added “at least” a year onto the contract of Jeff Hardy.
 This was done so that they could get back some of the time that he has missed due to various injuries.